jonathangeovani/upbge-racing-ranking-system/README.md

 Keep tracking of laps, checkpoints passed and the cars position in the ranking through checkpoints placed on the track.

+PS: should work with upbge 0.3+ as well.

 ## Table of contents

 - [How to Configure the Script](#configure-the-script)